-Onay is acknowledged worldwide as the definitive interpreter of the music of Ahmed Adnan Saygun, the leading Turkish composer of the 20th century, whose 2nd Piano Concerto was dedicated and premiered by her.
-Since 2003 she has been a Goodwill Ambassador for UNICEF and has been the Artistic Advisor of the International Gümüşlük Classical Music Festival and Academy since its foundation in 2004.
+In the decades since, Onay has performed in more than 80 countries across every continent, recording and championing repertoire that ranges from the standard canon to the music of her own country.
+She remains the definitive interpreter of Ahmed Adnan Saygun — the leading Turkish composer of the 20th century, whose Second Piano Concerto was dedicated to and premiered by her.
+Since 2003 she has served as a UNICEF Goodwill Ambassador, and since its founding in 2004 she has been Artistic Advisor of the International Gümüşlük Classical Music Festival and Academy.

-How was your experience of Eurasian Stars itself, and what did you think of the participants you saw performing there?
+How was your experience of Eurasian Stars, and what did you think of the participants?

 “It was a wonderful experience.
 It’s a really high-level competition, and it’s so important now more than ever before I feel, that such events are organized.
 Music is so important for the world these days, there is a great need for something to soothe our souls and music is so important for this.